Content marketing: predictions from 39 of the world’s top B2B marketers, email marketers and social media experts

-Ambal Balakrishnan, president and co-founder of Click Documents asked 39 of the world’s top B2B marketers, email marketers and social media gurus one straightforward question: “What are key marketing trends and predictions for 2010?”
+Ambal Balakrishnan, president and co-founder of Click Documents asked 39 of the world’s top B2B marketers, email marketers, marketing automation experts and social media mavens one straightforward question: “What are key marketing trends and predictions for 2010?”

 As marketers are starting to understand that they are publishers, content marketing strategy is moving toward the forefront